sinaziaee/DComG/README.md

 MoRGH is used in movie recommender systems.
 This is our implementation of MoRGH to predict the movies which a person can be interested based on a hybrid approach of collaborative filtering and content based.

-Under Review in Journal of Intelligent Information Systems
+Accepted and Published in 2022 8th International Conference on Web Research(ICWR)

 ## DComG: Drug Combination prediction by applying GNNs on DDI node2vec

 Authors: S.S.
-Ziaee, H. Rahmani, M. Nazari, M. Aghajani
+Ziaee, H. Rahmani, M. Tabatabaei

 MoRGH: main steps: